5 tips to improve accuracy in drone mapping projects

 If you are not confident that you have sufficient image overlap, consider capturing more.
 Remember, you can remove extra information but cannot create something from nothing.

-For more on choosing the appropriate amount of overlap, check out this article.
+For more details, check out this article on choosing the appropriate amount of overlap.

 Ensure you capture images slightly beyond the extent of the area of interest.